All Episodes

 All right.

-Uh I'm going into my fiftieth year now.
+I'm going into my 50th year now.

-And I want to make sure that people know that the same actresses that would support or as that would go against the Harvey Weinstein stood up for homosexual casting directors that tried to put the make on young male actors.
+And I want to make sure that people know that the same actresses that would support or that would go against the Harvey Weinstein stood up for homosexual casting directors that tried to put the make on young male actors.

 And I have an experience that happened to me with a guy named Marvin Page.